mbpictures/jquery-postify/README.md

   * parent: adjust parent size to match image
   * cover: scale image to fill whole parent
   * auto: scale image to fit parent best so it won't get cut
-  * childHeight: force image to scale by height, that it fits parent (width gets calculated automaticly)
+  * childHeight: force image to scale by height, that it fits parent (width gets calculated automatically)
-  * childWidth: force image to scale by width, that it fits parent (height gets calculated automaticly)
+  * childWidth: force image to scale by width, that it fits parent (height gets calculated automatically)

-## Tipps and tricks
+## tips and tricks
 If you have some problems with scaling when using ```adjustSize: 'parent'``` try to surround it with an additional div container and assign height and width to that, especially when working with bootstrap:
 ```HTML
 <div class="col col-4">